Climate Change Disclosures Based on TCFD Recommendations

 In line with Japan's policies promoting the spread of renewable energy, we have installed solar power generation equipment at the Iwaki Factory that generates approximately 300 MWh of energy for the region per year.

-Kureha Group has production sites in the United States, the Netherlands, China, Vietnam, and other countries.
+The Kureha Group has factories in the United States, China, Vietnam, and other countries.
 Each country's energy policies are different, but each of our production sites are actively promoting climate change mitigation measures, such as switching the electricity we use to renewable energy, according to the policies of each country.
-For example, our Europe-based company KREHALON B.V. already runs 100% on electricity from renewable sources.
-Also, China-based Kureha (Shanghai) Carbon Fiber Materials Co., Ltd. is proactively introducing solar power generation.
+For example, China-based Kureha (Shanghai) Carbon Fiber Materials Co., Ltd. is proactively introducing solar power generation.

 Product Carbon Footprint (CFP) Calculation